 If you have thoughts about the shame vs humiliation hypothesis, please contact us and share them.

-Mark Baumann is a lawyer practicing family law in Washington State, USA, and is the director the Conflict Science Institute.
-He has completed DMM attachment science training from Dr. Patricia Crittenden and the Family Relations Institute in the Adult Attachment Interview (AAI), Transition to Adulthood Attachment Interview (TAAI), Preschool Assessment of Attachment (PAA), and Toddler Care Index (TCI).
-He applies DMM science and theory to his client counseling, negotiation, and litigation work.
-He also works to convert conflict science, such as from the DMM and IPNB, into the Integrative Client-Centered Model, a comprehensive model of client counseling, and the Conflict Model, a science-based model to understand why people do things in the context of conflict which are sometimes hard to understand.
+My name is Mark Baumann, I’m a lawyer practicing family law in Washington State, USA, and I am the director the Conflict Science Institute.
+I have completed DMM attachment science training from Dr. Patricia Crittenden and the Family Relations Institute in the Adult Attachment Interview (AAI), Transition to Adulthood Attachment Interview (TAAI), Preschool Assessment of Attachment (PAA), and Toddler Care Index (TCI).
+I apply science and theory from the DMM and Interpersonal Neurobiology to client counseling, negotiation, and litigation work.
+I also apply it in developing my Integrative Client-Centered Model, a comprehensive model of client counseling, and the Conflict Model, a science-based model to understand why people do things in the context of conflict which are sometimes hard to understand.

-I would like to thank Emma Jane Watson, M.Ed., MSW for help with thinking about this concept, and feedback from Andrea Landini, Franco Baldoni, and participants in the DMM Coffee House.
+I would like to thank Emma Jane Watson, M.Ed., MSW for help with thinking about this concept, and feedback from Andrea Landini, Franco Baldoni, and the group attending the 2018 IASA conference in Florence, Italy, and all the many participants in the DMM Coffee House.

 A CSI Advanced Whitepaper